 - Lifetime warranty.

-- Materials not as durable as other Southwire surge protectors.
+- Materials not as durable as other Southwire models

-The Hughes Power Watchdog is truly a great value, which is why we’ve named it as the best value product.
-You get protection, Bluetooth connectivity, and quality at an affordable price.
-It’s a 30-amp, 2400-joule smart surge protector with a three-year warranty.
+The 30 amp Hughes Power Watchdog PWD30 is truly excellent value, which is why we’ve named it as the best value product.
+You get 2400-joule rating protection, Bluetooth connectivity, and quality at an affordable price, all with a three-year warranty.
 We would recommend this to anyone who needs an RV surge protector – budget or not.

 The unit features two easy-grip handles with large loops to make it easy to plug and unplug.
-It’s constructed of a heavy-duty outer material that is designed to last a very long time.
+It is constructed of a heavy-duty outer material designed for longevity.
 It’s weatherproof, water-resistant, and lightweight.
-The best feature is the mobile app that you can download to your phone to work with the surge protector.
-The app gives you advanced monitoring capabilities such as volts, amps, watts, pedestal diagnostics, and alerts sent to your smartphone.
+The best feature though is a downloadable mobile app that gives advanced monitoring capabilities for volts, amps, watts, pedestal diagnostics, and will even send alerts to your smartphone.

 The Bluetooth capability is impressive, but the device has a very short range.
-You would have to purchase a separate device to allow communication from miles away.
-We wish this was a built-in feature, but most monitoring would probably be from your RV or right outside of it anyway.
+You have to purchase a separate device to allow communication from miles away.
+Nitpicking, this could be a built-in feature, however most monitoring will probably be from your RV or right outside of it anyway.

-- You can easily monitor every bit of data from the pedestal and your RV.
+- You can easily monitor every bit of data from the pedestal and inside your vehicle

 Best Hardwired Bargain

 If you’re looking for a low-priced hardwired option, the Southwire 30-amp 35530 is a great buy.
 You’ll get a top-quality product minus the bells and whistles.
 It has a simple LED indicator system, is easy to install, and with a 2450 joule rating, total electrical protection is what you will get with this unit.